jmelis/regionality/README.md

 This hierarchical task configuration enables fine-grained control over which task versions run in different environments while maintaining consistency where needed.

 All tasks MUST be **idempotent** and can be selectively enabled/disabled.

+## TODO

+- ArgoCD Application to apply PipelineRuns
+- `values.yaml` might become too large, how do we decompose it?